sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

   -n connaisseur
 ```

+!!! info
-> :octicons-light-bulb-16: **Note**: At present, it [seems to be necessary](https://github.com/sigstore/cosign/issues/587#issuecomment-1062510930) to suffix your registry server URL with `/v1/`.
+    At present, it [seems to be necessary](https://github.com/sigstore/cosign/issues/587#issuecomment-1062510930) to suffix your registry server URL with `/v1/`.
     This may become unnecessary in the future.

 In the above cases, the secret name in Connaisseur configuration would be `secretName: my-secret`.
 It is possible to provide one Kubernetes secret with a `config.json` for authentication to multiple private registries and referencing this in multiple validators.